No items found.

 Examples of closing activities for different group types

-• Sharing triumphs and challenges: Create a space for members to share a personal breakthrough or a challenge they have faced since the last session.
-This can build solidarity and foster support.
+• Sharing triumphs and challenges: Encourage members to share personal breakthroughs or challenges since the last session, fostering solidarity.

-• Gratitude exercise: Encourage members to share something they are grateful for, related to the group or their personal lives.
-This fosters positive emotions and strengthens connections within the group.
+• Gratitude exercise: Encourage members to share something they are grateful for, fostering positive emotions and connections.

-• Action plans: Guide participants in creating action plans outlining specific steps to implement the learned skills during the coming week.
-Encourage them to identify potential challenges and brainstorm strategies to overcome them.
+• Action plans: Guide participants in creating action plans to apply new skills during the week.

-• Personal goal setting: Encourage participants to set personal goals related to further exploration of the session's themes, fostering continued learning and self-improvement.
-This empowers individuals to take ownership of their growth journey.
+• Personal goal setting: Encourage participants to set personal goals related to the session's themes.

 Remember: These are just examples – you can adapt and customize activities to your group's random student's needs.
 Get creative and explore different possibilities to maximize the impact of your closing activities.